-Siemens 3T Trio with Total Imaging Matrix (TIM) Application Suite
+Siemens 3T Prisma with Total Imaging Matrix (TIM) Application Suite

-The Trio 32-channel system represents state-of-the-art in MRI hardware.
+The Prisma 128-channel system represents state-of-the-art in MRI hardware.
 It is capable of BOLD EPI, diffusion-tensor imaging, arteriole spin labeling, perfusion and diffusion imaging, and spectroscopy.
-With 32 usable receiver channels as standard, the system allows for the use of 4 to 16 current-phased array coils to improve sensitivity and speed of acquisition, and is ready for future coil designs with more than 16 elements.
-Also installed, are the Biopac MP150 Data Acquisition System (BIOPAC Systems Inc., www.biopac.com) which includes the following amplifiers:
+We are equipped with a 64-channel head and neck coil and the strongest gradients currently available for a 3T machine.
+With 128 usable receiver channels as standard, the system allows for the use of 48 to 64 current-phased array coils to improve sensitivity and speed of acquisition, and is ready for future coil designs with more than 64 elements.
+Also installed, are the Biopac MP160 Data Acquisition System (BIOPAC Systems Inc., www.biopac.com) which includes the following amplifiers:

 - GSR100C – GSR/ EDA Galvanic Skin Response Amplifier